Late afterglows of GW/GRB 170817A: Introduction

-To complete our analysis of GW/GRB 170817A electromagnetic data in this work we present simulations of late afterglow observations according to the same phenomenological model as one used for the modelling of its prompt emission.
-We first give a very brief summary of the model and its parameters in Sec. \ref{sec:model}.
+We briefly review the model and its parameters in Sec. \ref{sec:model}.
 Methodology of modelling, initial conditions, and assumptions are discussed in Sec. \ref{sec:agsimul}.
 Results of the simulations are presented in Sec. \ref{sec:simul}.
-Interpretation of the results are discussed in Sec. \ref {sec:discuss}, and outlines in Sec. \ref {sec:outline} .
+Interpretation of the results are discussed in Sec. \ref {sec:discuss}, and outlines in Sec. \ref {sec:outline}.
 In Appendix \ref{app:abs} we calculate synchrotron self-absorption index for the phenomenological shock model of~\citep{hourigrb,hourigrbmag}.
-Appendix \ref{app:modes} summarizes phenomenological expressions used for modelling the width of synchrotron emitting region.
+Appendix \ref{app:modes} summarizes phenomenological expressions used for modelling the width of synchrotron emitting region in the model.